negz/provider-nop/INSTALL.md

 # Building and Installing the Crossplane GCP Provider

-`provider-gcp` is composed of a golang project and can be built directly with standard `golang` tools.
+`provider-nop` is composed of a golang project and can be built directly with standard `golang` tools.
 We currently support two different platforms for
 building: